 Description

-The building is arranged in an L-plan with a single-storey hipped-roof return to the east gable and a two-storey return to the south, further extended by a single-storey lean-to glazed conservatory to the rear.
+The main structure is arranged in an L-plan with a single-storey hipped-roof return to the east gable and a two-storey return to the south, further extended by a single-storey lean-to glazed conservatory to the rear.
 The roofs are hipped and slated with blue and black clay ridge tiles leaded to the hips.
-Deep overhanging eaves are supported on paired moulded timber brackets, present on the front and gable elevations only.
+Deep overhanging eaves are supported on paired moulded timber brackets, which appear on the front and gable elevations only.
 Two smooth rendered corbelled chimney-stacks rise from the party walls without pots.
-Rainwater goods consist of cast-iron ogee profile gutters with round downpipes.
+Cast-iron rainwater goods feature ogee profile gutters and round downpipes.
 The walls are ruled-and-lined rendered with a smooth rendered string course and plinth.

-The house now sits within an extensive urban housing development with open space between Belfast Road and the house frontage.
-The adjacent office building, previously an outbuilding, is located to the north of the house and accessed through the round-headed arch in the boundary wall.
+The house now stands within an extensive urban housing development with open space between the Belfast Road and the house frontage.
+The adjacent office, formerly an outbuilding, is located to the north and accessed through the round-headed arch in the boundary wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.